 Contractors and Suppliers to the Utility

-Identify Systems
+Identify Systems and Business Processes

-Objective Identify the Systems where PI is collected, communicated, processed, stored or disposed within a Privacy Domain.
+Objective Identify the Systems and Business Processes where PI is collected, stored, used, shared, transmitted, transferred across-borders, retained or disposed within a Domain.

-Definition For purposes of this specification, a System is a collection of components organized to accomplish a specific function or set of functions having a relationship to operational privacy management.
+Definition For purposes of this specification, a System or Business Process is a collection of components organized to accomplish a specific function or set of functions having a relationship to operational privacy management.

-Example
+Task 6 Example

 System Located at the Customer Site(s):